Reference 06 — User data packing into the graph¶

 g.write(tr::graph::path_t("/adc/raw:subscribers[]"), subscriber_value);

-The router buffers slices per timestamp group; once the group is complete (or deadline expires), it delivers one assembled TLV.
-This is the right shape for batch DSP that needs N-sample windows.
+The router buffers slices per timestamp group; once the group is complete (or the deadline expires), it delivers one assembled TLV.
+This is the shape that suits batch DSP needing N-sample windows.

 When to use |